Baqend/guide/src/index.md

 });
 ```

-If you like to set additional user attributes for the registration, you can create a new user instance and register
+If you like to set additional user attributes for the registration, you can alternatively create a new user instance and register
-the newly created instance with an password.
+the newly created instance with a password.
 ```js
 var user = new DB.User({
   'username': 'john.doe@example.com',